0queue/fixerss/README.md

 - `fixerss`: The server that reads a config, serves generated rss files, and periodically scrapes the configured websites
-- `fixerss-config`: Scrapes the given config and outputs the generated rss.
+- `config-runner`: Scrapes the given config and outputs the generated rss.
                    Useful for debugging css selectors.